FAQs About Summer School

 Is transportation provided?

 Transportation is provided from Caledon to some Brampton sites.
+Please check back later for updates.
 There is no transportation provided to Mississauga sites.

 You can find out more about Public Transportation options at: